jordyorel/Orus-lang-register-based-VM/docs/ORUS_ROADMAP.md

 ## Development Priorities

 ### Short-Term (0–3 months)
-- Complete generic forward declarations
+- Finish generic forward declarations
 - Add remaining built-ins: `any`, `all`
 - Expand standard library with modules like `functional` and `random`.